kdeldycke/meta-package-manager/docs/usecase.md

 # Use-cases

-A collection of user's problems and how `mpm` solves them.
+A collection of user’s problems and how `mpm` solves them.

 ## Keep system secure